Jason Chaffetz on Charlie Kirk Assassination - September 10th, Hour 3

 This is an iHeart Podcast.

-Charlie Kirk was at an event earlier today, Utah Valley University, and he was shot.
+If you're just joining us, Charlie Kirk was at an event earlier today, Utah Valley University, and he was shot.

 And Charlie Kirk is now dead at the age of 31 after the shooting at this event.

-Turning point USA founder, CEO.
+Turning Point USA founder, CEO.

 He's been a friend of mine personally.

-Very hard to take in arm, Utah.
+Very hard to take in Arm Utah.

 Another friend of mine, Jason Chavitz, former congressman, was at the event today.

-He joins us now, uh, Congressman.
+He joins us now.

-Uh you were there.
+Congressman, you were there.

 Tell us what happened.

-I'll I'll remember it forever for all the wrong reasons because Charlie's a friend of ours.
+I'll remember it forever for all the wrong reasons because Charlie's a friend of ours.

-He's Charlie, you can't be in Republican politics and not know Charlie Kirk and be friends with him.
+You can't be in Republican politics and not know Charlie Kirk and be friends with him.

-Utah Valley University is actually, even though we don't have a football team, so nobody nearly knows who they are outside of Utah, but it's our state's largest university with 40,000 some odd students.
+Utah Valley University is actually, even though we don't have a football team, so nobody really knows who they are outside of Utah, but it's our state's largest university with 40,000 some odd students.

-And uh it's bigger than Brigham Young.
+It's bigger than Brigham Young.

 Yeah, by about 10,000.

-And exactly what Charlie Kirk and Turning Point does, which is, you know, prove me wrong, and let's have a dialogue.
+And exactly what Charlie Kirk and Turning Point does, which is, you know, prove me wrong.

 I mean, Charlie, as you know, always talked about if we can't talk, then it turns to violence.

-And he he answered the first question, Sean.
+And he answered the first question, Sean.

-Um they were chanting Charlie Kirk.
+They were chanting Charlie Kirk.

-Um in doing so, the first person came to the microphone and asked him questions and challenged him about religion.
+And in doing so, the first person came to the microphone and asked him questions and challenged him about religion.

-But we each have our own faith journey, and we each need to pray.
+But we each have our own faith journey, and we each need to pray, I believe in Jesus Christ.

-And he was defending that and supporting that and saying it in a very personal way, and even though the guy was disagreeing with him, he said that's your, you know, good luck on your faith, your journey of faith.
+And even though the guy was disagreeing with him, he said, that's your, you know, good luck on your faith, your journey of faith.

 And he was basically asking about transgender shootings and mass shootings.

-And then there was a shot.
+And then there was a shot, and it was a loud shot.

 And it was shot.